 A spectacular laser light show and a colorful collection of characters combine at Gaylord National Harbor's Christmas on the Potomac.
-The walk-through ICE! show is back and the 2022 theme, A Christmas Story, provides lots of great photo opps.
+The walk-through ICE! show is back and the 2023 theme, Rudolph the Red-nosed Reindeer, provides lots of great photo opps.

 3. Shop Local at Holiday Markets and Small Businesses

 Get a jump on your holiday gift list at fun holiday markets in Northern Virginia and DC.
 Or head to some of Virginia's quaint towns to shop local on Small Business Saturday.
 Unique boutiques in Old Town Alexandria and other NoVA neighborhoods offer special Thanksgiving Weekend deals.

 Seasonal decorations, tasty restaurants, and great breweries and wineries make local towns perfect for a Thanksgiving day trip with the gang.
 Find more great places to visit in our guide to the best Christmas towns in the DC area.

 One of our picks for the best holiday events in Northern Virginia is held on the day after Thanksgiving.
 The Reston Holiday Parade features giant Macy's-style balloons, bands, dance troupes, and more.
 The celebration continues with the Christmas tree lighting, caroling, carriage rides, and other festive fun.